MEET THE ACI CO-DIRECTORS

 Erdene Clark (she/her ) | Co-Director of Wisdom

 Erdene (fondly known as Mama) was born in South Carolina, then grew up in Pittsburgh, PA, and has been in Boston, MA, since 1977.
 Mama worked at Tufts Medical Center as an administrative assistant for 25 years, retiring in July 2015, the same year Marian became her neighbor.
 Soon into her retirement chapter Erdene became an integral part of Boston’s artist world.
 She has been fascinated with the dedication and compassion of all different art forms and is now excited to learn more deeply with ACI, and as a Taiko player with Older and Bolder.
-In her free time you can find Mama cuddling with her dog King, reading, listening to music, dancing at Zumba, and at community events.
+In her free time you can find Mama cuddling with her dog Prince, reading, listening to music, dancing at Zumba, and at community events.
 Some of her favorite community spots are the Cultural Equity Incubator, the Roxbury Library (or any library, really!), the Design Studio for Social Intervention’s Design Gym, and the Kroc Center.

 Resides on the land of Massachusetts people, in Dorchester, MA.